Language selection

 Theme build knowledge

-Planned Activity – Increase Internal Accessibility Subject Matter Expertise.
+Planned activity for barrier – Increase Internal Accessibility Subject Matter Expertise.
 Increase the internal knowledge of Procurement Officers through a number of different activities including attending information sessions, training courses, staying current on policy changes, and leverage best practices where possible.

 Accomplishments in 2023: